 - It reassures stakeholders that you’re in control as you set and manage their expectations

 - A consistent red RAG status over a number of weeks will focus senior stakeholders on areas of concern and builds the pressure on them to act.
-Their eyes are somehow trained to pick up the colour red!
+Their eyes are somehow trained to pick up the color red!

 Ultimately, using this Launch Readiness Template keeps product managers on top of their launch and shows they’re professional and in control.
 We can personally vouch for its effectiveness.